Ed Belfour: Toronto Maple Leafs

 On July 2, 2002, Belfour signed as a free agent with the Toronto Maple Leafs after then Leafs goaltender, Curtis Joseph, chose to sign with the Detroit Red Wings.
 Belfour rebounded after a dismal season with the Stars, winning a franchise-record 37 games and helping his new team finish second in the Northeast Division.
 His 2.26 GAA ranked 11th in the league.
 During the season, he was invited to play in the mid-season All-Star Game in Florida, but a back injury forced him to miss the event.
 On April 1, he earned his 400th career win in a match against the Devils.
 In the playoffs, Belfour posted a 2.71 GAA and a .915 Save% in seven games in an opening-round loss to the Flyers.
 On April 16 in Game Four at the Air Canada Centre, Ed made 72 saves before losing 3–2 on an overtime goal by Mark Recchi.
 Belfour finished as runner-up for the Vezina Trophy, won that year by the Devils' Martin Brodeur.

 In 2003–04, he posted a 34-19-6 record in 59 games as the Maple Leafs finished fourth overall in the conference standings.
 He recorded a 2.13 GAA and a .918 save percentage along with ten shutouts.
 On April 3 in the final game of the season, Belfour posted a 6–0 shutout over the Senators to secure home ice advantage in the opening round of the playoffs.
 That shutout gave him 10 on the season, setting a new personal best.
 In the playoffs, Belfour posted three shutouts in the opening round against the Senators, setting a record for shutout streaks in a series.
 However, in the second round, former teammate Jeremy Roenick eliminated the Leafs by putting a game 6 overtime goal past Belfour.

 Belfour did not play during the NHL lockout in 2004–05, instead taking a minority stake in the projected Dallas Americans team in the proposed revival of the World Hockey Association while recovering and rehabilitating himself from primarily back-related injuries.
 The team had folded by October, 2004.

 On November 28, 2005, Belfour won his 447th career NHL game, moving him into a tie with Terry Sawchuk for 2nd place in career wins.
 Ed made 34 saves in the 2–1 win over the Florida Panthers.

 On December 19, 2005, Belfour moved past Sawchuk with a 9–6 win over the New York Islanders at the Air Canada Centre.
 He was honoured in a special pre-game ceremony on December 23, 2005, before a game against the Boston Bruins at the Air Canada Centre; the Leafs went on to win the game.
 At the end of the 2005/06 season, Belfour had a record of 457-303-111 in the regular season, and 88–68 in the playoffs.

-On July 1, 2006, Maple Leafs General Manager John Ferguson, Jr. released Belfour to free agency after a lacklustre 22-22-4 record and a 3.29 GAA.
+On July 1, 2006, Maple Leafs General Manager John Ferguson, Jr. released Belfour to free agency after posting a 22-22-4 record and a 3.29 GAA.